 Figure 6.31.3.1-1 - Steering the UE to a network slice in different frequency band

-1) The UE is in idle mode, registered via RAN-1 for S-NSSAI-1, which is preferred in frequency band 1 (FB-1) and S-NSSAI-2, which is preferred in frequency band 2 (FB-2).
+1) The UE is in idle mode, registered via RAN-1 for S-NSSAI-1 and S-NSSAI-2.
+RAN-1 is in FB-1 and supports S-NSSAI-1 and S-NSSAI-2.
+RAN-2 is in FB-2 and also supports S-NSSAI-1 and S-NSSAI-2.
+The UE is configured with the FB preferences for the allowed NSSAI (for example S-NSSAI-2 is better served in FB-2).

-2) An application in the UE needs to establish service on S-NSSAI-2 in FB-2.
+2) An application in the UE needs to establish service on S-NSSAI-2 in FB-2 and the UE may start measurements on FB-2.

 3) The UE establishes RRC connection with RAN-1.

 4) The UE triggers PDU Session Establishment Request on S-NSSAI-2 via RAN-1.
+Optionally, if the UE has a good measurement result for FB-2, the UE may include an ARFCN information of FB-2.

 5) The AMF is aware that S-NSSAI-2 is supported with preference in FB-2.

-6) AMF requests RAN-1 to steer the UE to a RAN Node supporting S-NSSAI-2 in FB-2.
+6) AMF requests RAN-1 to steer the UE to a RAN Node supporting S-NSSAI-2 in FB-2. and the AMF may indicate the ARFCN from the FB-2, if available

-7) If the UE has no other active PDU Session(s), RAN-1 triggers inter-frequency cell change to RAN-2 in FB-2 which supports S-NSSAI-2 and is in UE's location.
+7a) If dual connectivity cannot be supported (for example), the RAN-1 triggers inter-frequency cell change to RAN-2 in FB-2 which supports better S-NSSAI-2 and is in UE's location.
+The RAN-1 may skip the connected mode measurements for FB-2 if received ARFCN information in step 6.

-If the UE has other active PDU Session(s), the UE stays on RAN-1 and RAN-1 triggers the Dual Connectivity configuration with RAN-2 in order to establish the new PDU Session associated with S-NSSAI-2 on RAN-2 while the PDU Session(s) associated with S-NSSAI-1 stay on RAN-1.

 NOTE: It is for RAN Working Groups to define the inter-frequency cell change in connected mode e.g. Handover, Cell Change Order, RRC release with re-direction or RRC Connection reconfiguration.